Live Training | What's New in Lumu Defender

 Yes, the platform includes a dedicated database for private IOCs.
 This allows organizations to handle sensitive intelligence from trusted circles without sharing it publicly, ensuring threat actors do not realize their specific infrastructure has been discovered.

-Yes, while deeper integration into the Lumu portal is expected, Multiverse will remain available as a standalone platform.
+Yes, while deeper integration into the Lumu portal is expected, Maltiverse will remain available as a standalone platform.
 This supports companies that prefer to anchor their security operations on SIEM technology rather than using the Lumu portal.

 Join our pre-day